-Transporters threaten strike over alleged Police invasion of secretariat – The Sun Nigeria
+Transporters threaten strike over alleged police invasion of secretariat – The Sun Nigeria

 From Adanna Nnamani, Abuja

-The National Union of Road Transport Workers (NURTW) has described the recent deployment of armed policemen to its secretariat as an act of dictatorship that should not be allowed to stand.
+The National Union of Road Transport Workers (NURTW) has described deployment of armed policemen to its secretariat as an act of dictatorship that should not be allowed to stand.

 The union has been engulfed in a leadership crisis in the last couple of days as its vice president, Alhaji Tajudeen Agbede, was appointed as the acting president.